devleaks/cockpitdecks-docs/docs/Extending/Adding New Deck Models.md

 Cockpitdecks does its best at isolating deck specifics into

-- configuration files
+- deck definition files (called a Deck Type)
-- device (deck) drivers classes
+- deck (device) drivers classes

 # Deck Definition File